GabrielPentimalli/Lucene-Text-Search/README.md

 ---

-Project for the "Ingegneria dei Dati" exam, Roma Tre University.
+Project for the "Ingegneria dei Dati" exam @Roma Tre University.